 The No Surprises Act portion of the CAA tackles transparency in prescription drug pricing by requiring group health plans and health insurers to report a wide swath of information about their prescription drug spending.
 These reports must include information about the impact of complex drug pricing mechanisms — rebates, fees and other remuneration paid by drug manufacturers — on premiums.
-The submission instructions require plans and insurers to report to the Centers for Medicare & Medicaid Services (CMS) a wide variety of information on overall plan spending beyond prescription drugs, presumably for comparison with prescription drug spending.
+The instructions require plans and insurers to report to the CMS a wide variety of information on overall plan spending beyond prescription drugs, presumably for comparison with prescription drug spending.

 Reporting challenges for group health plan sponsors.
 Unfortunately, group health plan sponsors rarely have access to much of this information.
-Although the departments acknowledge that the required information resides with plan vendors, the guidance does not meaningfully shift reporting responsibility to vendors — at least for self-funded plans.
-Employers must coordinate their vendors’ information reporting and are liable for all reporting failures, even for vendor-reported data to which employers have no access.
+Although the departments acknowledge that the required information resides primarily with plan vendors, the guidance does not meaningfully shift reporting responsibility to vendors — at least for self-funded plans.
+Employers must ensure all information is reported and are liable for all reporting failures, even for vendor-reported data to which employers have no access.

 The new reporting requirement is particularly challenging for self-funded group health plan sponsors with multiple vendors and complicated plan designs.
-Sponsors of self-funded plans — especially those using carve-out and point-solution vendors to administer aspects of their health plans — must identify impacted vendors, coordinate their reporting, potentially combine data from multiple vendors, and either submit the report themselves or verify that the reporting is complete.
+Sponsors of self-funded plans — especially those using carve-out and point-solution vendors to administer aspects of the health plan — must identify impacted vendors, confirm that the vendors will submit required data, verify the reporting is complete and not duplicative, and, in limited instances, self-report data.
 The current system does not automatically generate a verification for plan sponsors when a report is submitted or accepted without errors.

 First reports due Dec.
 27, 2022.
 Plans must report data for each calendar year (referred to as the reference year), beginning with 2020.
 The CAA originally imposed a Dec.
 27, 2021, deadline to report 2020 data, but the departments issued FAQs deferring enforcement for one year.
 Accordingly, plans must first report data by Dec.
 27, 2022, for each of the 2020 and 2021 reference years.
 Beginning with the 2022 reference year, data must be reported by the following June 1.

 Transparency payoff at plan level uncertain.
 Given the significant effort required, employers may expect long-awaited, unprecedented transparency into prescription drug prices.
-But the department’s deidentified biannual report to Congress will presumably focus on national trends, offering employers little visibility into their own plan’s prescription drug prices.
+But the departments’ deidentified biannual report to Congress presumably will focus on national trends, offering employers little visibility into their own plan’s prescription drug prices.
 The departments are encouraging vendors to report CAA prescription drug pricing data in the aggregate.
 In contrast, the 2020 transparency-in-coverage (TiC) regulations require plan-specific, publicly available prescription drug pricing information in machine-readable files (MRFs).
-Although the departments put this portion of the TiC regulations on hold after the CAA was enacted, that type of plan-level transparency data could give plan sponsors greater insight into their own plan’s spending and the spending of other plans.
+Although the departments put this portion of the TiC regulations on hold after the CAA’ enactment, that type of plan-level transparency data could give plan sponsors greater insight into the spending of their own plan vs other plans.
 The significant differences between the CAA and TiC requirements are discussed more fully in the print-friendly PDF.